 How we can help

 We often work with employees that have been, or suspect they have been, treated unfairly due to a protected ground.
-Perhaps they were part of a group that were let go, all of whom happen to be over 60.
+Perhaps they were part of a group that was let go, all of whom happen to be over 60.
 Or perhaps they are off work on medical leave, the insurer has cut off their benefits and their employer is telling them that they will be “deemed to have abandoned their job” if they don’t come back to work, even though their doctor says they can’t.
-Or they have asked for accommodation and been told that is not how the company works.
-Or, they may be scared to ask for accommodation for fear they will lose their job.
+They may have asked for accommodation and been told that is not how the company works.
+Or they may be scared to ask for accommodation for fear they will lose their job.

 You need to understand your rights, and also your obligations.
 Many employees make the mistake of asking for accommodation but refusing to provide sufficient information so that the employer can assess the request.
 We will guide you through the process and, where appropriate, advocate on your behalf.